Poojavpatel/dsa/README.md

   >Instead of finding largest or smallest, it takes one element at a time and places it where it should go in the sorted portion

   * BigO of insertion sort O(n * n)
-  * Works for continuously changing data, if new values are added to the end of the array
+  * Works for **continuously changing data**, if new values are added to the end of the array

 ---
 ## Merge Sort